pgeu/pgeu-system/docs/confreg/reports.md

 To print badges for all registered attendees you need a filter:

-"Payment confirmed" (leave the field empty)
+* "Payment confirmed" (leave the field empty)
+* "Canceled at" \N (to explicitly filter for non-canceled registrations)

 This will filter all badges where attendees have completed the registration process.